antonal01/Pizza-distribution-system/README.md

 ## Running process

 Each order corresponds to one thread.
-The cooks,ovens and the distributors mentioned below, are represented as numeric counters.
+The cooks, ovens and the distributors mentioned below, are represented as numeric counters.

 Each thread checks the available number of cooks and in case of availability, uses him.
 Otherwise, in case of unavailability the thread waits and repeats the procedure when it is signaled.